Balance Bike Vs Training Wheels

 Balance Bikes Vs Pedal Bikes with Training Wheels: Which One is Better for Your Toddler?

 Any parent would probably want to know whether a balance bike is better than a training wheel.
-At first, it’s important to know that these two products aren’t the same.
+First, it’s important to know that these two products aren’t the same.
 Here are some features you should look into before making a final decision.

 Stability

 From our discussion, training wheels help a child learn how to pedal their bike, stay upright, balance the speed, and move between places.
-However, they are awkward and your child might not actually learn how to ride the bike.
+However, they often feel awkward to ride, and your child might not actually learn how to ride the bike.

 Low profile design makes balance bikes suitable for children of different ages.
-Training wheels are not suitable for inexperienced kids and will not move smoothly on uneven grounds.
-Also, they are heavy and kids find it harder to balance than balance bikes.
-Besides, the transition stage to a normal bike will take time.
+Training wheels are on the heavier side and not suitable for riding on uneven ground.
+Also, they are harder to balance than balance bikes.
+Hence the transition to a normal bike will take time.

-The normal bikes are more raised and small kids will not fit well.
-Balance bikes have a low profile and are narrower.
-For this reason, small kids can fit comfortably.
-You’ll find balance bikes supporting the inches measurement above the ground.
-The lowest height has a minimum measurement of 17 inches.
+Aside from the low profile design, balance bikes are spacious.
+For this reason, even bigger kids can fit comfortably.
+You’ll find balance bikes supporting the inches of measurement above the ground.

-Because of their small structure, balance bikes offer a natural transition for kids learning how to ride.
-Further, they are more spacious and hence offer the best comfort for bigger kids.
-Riding balance bikes is a breeze and your child will enjoy the experience.
+Because of their kid-friendly structure, balance bikes offer a natural transition for kids learning how to ride.

 Safety Consideration

-Your child’s safety is always a top consideration and when you consider a balance bike’s structure, you’ll quickly note that your child is likely to fall as the pedals will not allow a quick maneuver.
+The structure of a bike with training wheels is such that your child has a higher chance of falling, as the pedals will not allow a quick maneuver.
 Also, your child will find it difficult trying to adjust and stabilize in case of a fall.
 Worst yet!
 The pedals can lead to an injury.

 Being able to control a bike is an essential part of riding a bike.
-Training with a balance bike allows your child to control the speed which enables him to stop without tipping over.
-In this way, the child can shift the weight and lean on either side while still maintaining balance.
-He can as well apply different tricks without the risk of falling.
-Training wheels are not flexible and offer a dull riding experience, therefore, it limits the kid from being creative.
+Training with a balance bike lets your child control the speed, enabling him to stop without tipping over.
+In this way, the child can shift the weight and lean on either side while maintaining balance.

 Related Reviews: Best Go-Karts For Kids